MuYunyun/cpreact/README-zh_en.md

 * Install with `yarn add cpreact`
 * Then you can use it in your toy proj.(Not use in the production enviroment!!!)

-### Contribution

-If you want to contrubute this proj, you can read [how to pr](https://github.com/MuYunyun/cpreact/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ### Thanks

 Especially thank [simple-react](https://github.com/hujiulong/simple-react) for the guidance function of this library.
 At the meantime，respect for [preact](https://github.com/developit/preact) and [react](https://github.com/facebook/react)

+If you want to contrubute this proj, you can read [how to pr](https://github.com/MuYunyun/cpreact/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
+Thanks!